unknown321/wampy/USAGE.md

 Wampy automatically collects crash dumps and logs on start.
 These are located in `wampy/log/` directory.
 Feel free to delete them if you need space.
 Usually these indicate that *something* crashed (might be some system service).

-You can generate a log when wampy is running.
+You can generate a log when Wampy is running.
 Enable `Settings->Misc->Debug`, tap "Create log file" at the bottom.
 Log will be placed in `wampy/log/log.user.<date>`.